Nithyayyaa/Billing_System/README.md

 To create the billing system window,I have used the window builder which allowed me to drag and drop the text fields,check boxes,labels.

 The concepts illustarted in this project are :

--Abstraction- Classes.
+1.Abstraction- Classes.
--Scope and Lifetime of variables.
+2.Scope and Lifetime of variables.
--Declaring objects.
+3.Declaring objects.
--Instance Variables of different data types.
+4.Instance Variables of different data types.
--Constructors/Methods.
+5.Constructors/Methods.
--'this' keyword.
+6.'this' keyword.
--Inheritance.
+7.Inheritance.
--Overriding.
+8.Overriding.
--Access control mechanism.
+9.Access control mechanism.
--Packages.
+10.Packages.
--Interfaces.
+11.Interfaces.
--Exception Handling.
+12.Exception Handling.
--Creation of thread to execute a certain process.
+13.Creation of thread to execute a certain process.
--Few string handling mechanisms
+14.Few string handling mechanisms

 The Billing window contains:
 1.The name of each item along with its unit price.